Winter Term 2017 Hours:

 We now accept PacificSource, Caremark, Healthnet and Aetna insurance plans with more added each week.
 Go to our insurance plans page for a complete list.

-The Health Center pharmacy is located on the first floor of the Health Center building.
-We are located at the intersection of Agate and 13th - our physical address is 1590 E. 13th Ave.
-For a campus map with the Health Center location, please click here.
+The Pharmacy is located on the first floor of University Health Center, at the intersection of Agate and 13th - our physical address is 1590 E. 13th Ave.
+For a campus map with the University Health Center location, please click here.

 Why Choose the University Health Center Pharmacy?

 View a List of Frequently Asked Questions (FAQ) (Including Insurance Billing)

 Click Here for a List of Prescription Insurance Plans Accepted

 ***Smoking/Tobacco Cessation and Nicotine Replacement Therapy*** (NEW!)

 Transactions can be paid in cash, check, credit/debit (Visa, Mastercard, Discover) or charged to the student's university account.
 We are also able to accept Flexible Spending Account (FSA) debit cards for prescriptions and eligible nonprescription items.